Marijuana News Today

 Being a penny stock, however, means that wild swings in price are more common.
 That’s in addition to the fact that marijuana is still a very volatile market.

-Still, I’ve said time and again that I believe in OrganiGram stock.
+Still, I’ve said time and time again that I believe in OrganiGram stock.
 Investors have been rewarded with huge gains since I began writing about it.
 While the losses in the company’s recent earnings report are less than ideal, OGRMF stock will likely be a winner for years to come.

 CGC and OGRMF Stock Performances